 I am a documentary photographer focused on environmental issues.
 Not long after I graduated in biology, my love for nature and the visual arts led me towards a career in photography.
-I believe photos can be a powerful tool for change.
-My job as a visual storyteller is to facilitate that, by creating images that will resonate with others.
-My work has been exhibited in photo festivals in Brazil and abroad, and my photos have been published by National Geographic Brazil, The Green Gazette, Amanhã magazine, and other titles.
+I believe photos can be a powerful tool for change, as long as they resonate with others.
+My work has been exhibited in photo festivals in Brazil and abroad, and published by National Geographic Brazil, The Green Gazette, Amanhã magazine, and other titles.

 Since I moved to Vancouver, I also volunteered for Vancouver ecoVillage, a non-profit that provides therapeutic services and mental health wellness for people in need through a series of programs.
 I photographed a couple of their Therapy Dog program events. https://www.vanecovillage.com